minhto2802/DPE/README.md

 **Diverse Prototypical Ensembles Improve Robustness to Subpopulation Shift**
 Project summary site: https://minhto2802.github.io/diversified_prototypical_ensemble

-We propose a simple and scalable approach for improving model robustness under subpopulation shift, without relying on explicit group annotations.
-The method builds on the intuition that diverse classifiers trained on different parts of the data distribution can complement one another, especially when subgroup annotation is available for training.
+Machine learning models often experience significant performance degradation when deployed under distribution shifts.
+A particularly important and challenging case is **subpopulation shift**, where the proportions of subgroups vary between training and deployment.
+Subpopulation shifts arise in many forms, including spurious correlations, attribute or class imbalance, and the presence of previously unseen attribute combinations at test time.
+These shifts can lead to large disparities in model performance across subgroups, making worst-group accuracy a critical metric.

+Existing approaches typically modify empirical risk minimization (ERM) using reweighting or group-aware strategies.
+However, these methods often rely on prior knowledge of subgroup structure or annotated group membership, which may not be available in practice.

-Our approach combines a pretrained backbone with a *diversified ensemble of prototype-based classifiers*, each trained on a different balanced subset of data.
-Diversity among ensemble members is further encouraged via an inter-prototype similarity loss, resulting in broader coverage and better generalization to underrepresented subgroups.
+We propose **Diverse Prototypical Ensembles (DPE)**, a simple and scalable framework that improves model robustness to subpopulation shifts without requiring group annotations.
+DPE replaces the standard linear classification head with an ensemble of *prototype-based classifiers*, each trained on a different balanced subset of the data.
+Diversity across ensemble members is promoted through an **inter-prototype similarity loss**, encouraging each classifier to attend to different regions of the feature space.

-We evaluate DPE on 9 real-world datasets, covering four types of subpopulation shift scenarios: *Spurious Correlations*, *Attribute Imbalance*, *Class Imbalance*, and *Attribute Generalization*.
+We evaluate DPE on **9 real-world datasets** from computer vision, natural language, and tabular domains.
+Each dataset is categorized under one of four subpopulation shift types: *Spurious Correlations*, *Attribute Imbalance*, *Class Imbalance*, or *Attribute Generalization*.
+Across all settings, DPE achieves improved worst-group accuracy over strong baselines.

-The training pipeline includes:
+The training pipeline consists of:

-- **Stage-0**: Supervised backbone pretraining using ERM loss.
+- **Stage-0**: Supervised backbone pretraining using ERM or IsoMax loss.
-- **Stage-1+**: Training multiple prototype classifiers on resampled subsets to form an ensemble.
+- **Stage-1+**: Training a diverse ensemble of prototype classifiers on balanced resampled subsets.

-> This framework is designed to be flexible and applicable in both with and without subgroup annotation scenarios.
+> This framework is designed to be flexible and applicable in both settings, with or without access to subgroup annotations.

 ---